 The lake was named in 1834 Hudson’s Bay Co.
 Chief Factor Peter Warren Dease.
 Robert Campbell established an HBC post at Dease Lake in 1838, but it was abandoned a year later.
 Laketon, on the west side of the lake, was a centre for boat building during the Cassiar gold rush of 1872–80.
 A gold rush trail from Telegraph Creek on the Stikine River to the gold rush settlement at Dease Lake became Telegraph Creek Road.

 Today, Dease Lake is a government centre and supply point for the district.
 Northern Lights College (University of Northern British Columbia) has a campus here.

 Dease Lake has all visitor services.
 Lodging at Northway Motor Inn and Arctic Divide Inn and Motel.
-Camping in town at Dease Lake RV Park; camping north of town at Water's Edge Campground; and camping south of town at Dease Lake Lions Tanzilla River Campground.
-Gas station, gift shop and a café with post office and laundromat.
+Camping in town, north of town at Water's Edge Campground; and camping south of town at Dease Lake Lions Tanzilla River Campground.
+Gas station, gift shop, cafe, post office and laundromat.

 - Grand Canyon of the Stikine and historic Telegraph Creek.

 - Fly-in, hike-in or pack-in to Mount Edziza and Spatsizi wilderness parks.